Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 Siem Reap is one of the more popular destinations for expats settling in Cambodia, and with one of the defining icons, the form of Angkor Wat, only minutes away, there is much romance in the idea of living here.
 A small community of digital nomads is growing in Siem Reap, including a decent co-working space.
 To escape the stampede of tourists, it’s best to live just outside of the town, closer to the airport side of the town.

 Living in Phnom Penh as a Digital Nomad

-The perfect blend of old and new, tradition and modernity, Phnom Penh provides city life without the supersize intimidation that comes with many modern capitals.
-This laidback feel is punctured by its impressive nightlife and booming social scene.
+The perfect blend of old and new, tradition and modernity, Phnom Penh provides city life without the supersized intimidation that comes with many modern capitals.
+This laidback feel is punctured by its close-nit nightlife and growing social scene.
 This, alongside its ever-growing workspaces, makes it one of the best places to settle when living in Cambodia.